kohkimakimoto/essh/website/content/docs/en/configuration-files.md

 ## Registries

 Each configuration files have a **registry**.
-The registry is a logical space which contains resources as hosts and tasks that are defined by evaluating configuration.
+The registry is a logical space which contains resources like hosts and tasks that are defined by evaluating configuration.

 Essh provides two registries: **local** and **global**.